 15 Best Places to Run in Chicago: Tips from a Local

 If you’re looking for the best places to run in Chicago, local runner Allison Yates, founder of Read and Run Chicago, offers her expert insight.
-Whether you want to hit beautiful lakefront paths or get away from the bustle of the city and run on scenic trails, Chicago has endless options for runners.
+Whether you want to hit beautiful lakefront paths with Chicago skyline views or get away from the bustle of the city and run on scenic trails, Chicago has plenty of options for runners and walkers.

 Exploring the Best Places to Run in Chicago